Underdog-Devs-Mentors/ud-problem-sets/problem-set-1/README.md

 Write a program to find those numbers which are divisible by 7 and of 5, between 1500 and 2700 inclusive.

-(challenge) Make this program generic to handle any amount of numbers to be passed in instead of just 7 and 5.
+(challenge) Make this program generic to handle a range and any amount of numbers to check for divisibility be passed in instead of just 7 and 5.

 ## Powers